Alliaceae and animal health

 V. Improves defensive response

-The principles assets present in garlic and onion has the ability to stimulate antibody production against specific antigens, stimulating this mode the immune system of the animal.
+The principles assets present in garlic and onion has the ability to stimulate antibody production against specific antigens, this way stimulating the immune system of the animal.

 Fig. 5.
-Stimulation of antibody production against coccidia stimulated thanks to the action of the active substances present in the Garlicon (Kim et al. 2012).
+Stimulation of antibody production against coccidia thanks to the action of the active compounds present in Garlicon (Kim et al. 2012).

-The benefits of these compounds and their scientifically proven efficacy indicate that, of all existing phytogenic compounds, the use of Garlicon as an alternative to the use of antibiotics as preventive and growth promoters, is the right choice.
+The benefits of these compounds and their scientifically proven efficacy indicate that, of all the existing phytogenic compounds, the use of Garlicon as an alternative to the use of antibiotics for prevention and growth promotion is the right choice.